steve-martin-at-esure/hello_world/CONTRIBUTING.md

 ### Using Feature Branches to start a Story

 When a new Agile story is assigned to a contributor a dedicated feature branch is required where all changes related to that story is developed.
-Ensuring that the changes related to that story remain 'self contained' and can be delivered independantly.
+Ensuring that the changes related to that story remain 'self contained' and can be delivered independently.
 At this point the story's status should be moved to 'in progress'.
-> Note - Instead of branching off of `master`, feature branches use develop as their parent branch.
+> Instead of branching off of `master`, feature branches use develop as their parent branch.
 Features should never interact directly with `master`.

 #### Pull Requests and Peer Reviews

 Before a story can be considered completed and merged back into `develop` a Peer Review is required.
 A Pull Request should be opened allowing other developers and/or the technical team lead to review and approver the changes, with all issues and comments recorded on the GitHub platform.
 The [PEER_REVIEW.md](PEER_REVIEW.md) checklist should be used to help with this process.
 Once a Pull request has been opened the story's status can be set to 'In Review'.
-> Note - The `develop` branch should be configured to not accept Pull Requests until at least one other reviewer has approved the change.
+> The `develop` branch should be configured to not accept Pull Requests until at least one other reviewer has approved the change.

 #### Completing a Story
 When all of the required changes have been approved, the story is merged back into `develop` and the status of a story can be set to 'Complete'.